steven-joruk/oslog/README.md

 When making use of targets (`info!(target: "t", "m");`), you should be aware that a new log is allocated and stored in a map for the lifetime of the program.
-I expect log allocations are extremely small, but haven't attempted to verify it.
+Apple also recommends against using dynamically generated subsystems or categories when using Unified Logging directly, for the same reason.

 ## Logging example

-This is behind the `logger` feature flag and is enabled by default.
+This is behind the `log` feature flag and is enabled by default.

 ```rust
 fn main() {